tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Full-Page Background Image

-Learn how to set a full-page background image for your website using CSS.
+Set a full-page background image for your website using CSS.
 This snippet covers the background properties to ensure the image covers the entire viewport.

 ```html
 <!DOCTYPE html>